samuelbruce/zeroes/README.md

   This action removes all leading zeroes (if any are present) from all supported tags of all selected tracks.
 ### Re-zero
   This action pads values with leading zeroes up to the maximum number of digits found in each supported tag of all selected tracks.
-### Custom
-  This action allows the user to configure how many zeroes they desire, and which fields will be edited.

 ## What tags?
 - Track Number